 Solution: Ask your doctor if you need estrogen.
 Order vaginal dilators (online or through your physician’s office) and find the size that you can insert with the minimal amount of pain.
 Use the dilator every night for 10 minutes, moving up to the next size in a week to 10 days.
 You should be pain free in a matter of weeks.

+For more information, you can watch our collection of videos about Sex at Different Life Stages.
 No matter which age group you fall into, or what problems you’re experiencing, we’re here to help.
 Contact us for a free phone consultation.